gavinpiva/CompareATrend/README.md

 This repository contains three Python scripts that analyze a dataset of quarterback performance in the NFL.

 # NFL Season Data Collection.ipynb
-This code uses the nfl_data_py package to import NFL play-by-play data for the 2022 regular season, along with rosters and team descriptions.
+This code uses the nfl_data_py package to import NFL play-by-play data for the all years of the regular season, along with rosters and team descriptions.
 The data is filtered to only include passing plays, regular season games, and non-two point attempts.

 The code then merges player names and team colors into the play-by-play data.
 It creates a new "location" column based on the home/away team, and groups the data by player, week, result, and location.
 The group is aggregated by summing the number of passing touchdowns, passing yards, sacks, and interceptions.